apache/spark/docs/sql-programming-guide.md

 </div>

 `partitionBy` creates a directory structure as described in the [Partition Discovery](#partition-discovery) section.
-Because of that it has limited applicability to columns with high cardinality.
-In contrast `bucketBy` distributes data across fixed number of buckets and can be used if a number of unique values is unbounded.
+Thus, it has limited applicability to columns with high cardinality.
+In contrast `bucketBy` distributes data across fixed number of buckets and can be used when a number of unique values is unbounded.

 ## Parquet Files